 - Great technique that damages while removing energy

 Hopefully you've enjoyed exploring this collection of mighty behemoths who encompass some of the game's strongest Pokemon cards!
 With ever-expanding booster sets of Megas (alongside similar Primal cards), the future looks bright for TCG Poke-fans.
-But as we eagerly await Pokemon's next expansion of potent cards (be sure to check out the GX units), vote for your favorite entry, and I'll see you at our next card countdown!
+But as we eagerly await Pokemon's next expansion of potent cards (be sure to check out the GX units), vote for your favorite entry and I'll see you at our next trading card countdown!

 © 2018 Jeremy Gill